-There is a strong likelihood that a person who is addicted to drugs and alcohol may also have issues with their mental health.
-According to the National Institute on Drug Abuse (NIDA), many people who are addicts have a dual diagnosis and may not be aware of it.
-Most often addicts and alcoholics who have a mental health concern use drugs and alcohol to self-medicate.
+There is a strong likelihood that a person addicted to drugs and alcohol may also have issues with their mental health.
+According to the National Institute on Drug Abuse (NIDA), many addicts have a dual diagnosis and may not be aware of it.
+Most often, addicts and alcoholics who have a mental health concern use drugs and alcohol to self-medicate.

 Some mental health conditions have been identified as risk factors for developing a substance use disorder.
 For example, some research suggests that people with mental illness may use drugs or alcohol as a form of self-medication.
 Although some drugs may help with mental illness symptoms, sometimes this can also make the symptoms worse.
 Additionally, when a person develops a mental illness, brain changes may enhance the rewarding effects of substances, predisposing the person to continue using the substance.
 (NIDA)

-If you or someone you know has expressed concern for their mental health and is battling the disease of addiction, it is critically important that they are assessed by a mental health practitioner.
-Our dual diagnosis rehab in Boynton Beach FL has a cross-disciplinary team of physicians, psychiatrists, and therapists who specialize in addiction recovery and mental health treatment.
-Our dual diagnosis addiction treatment programs are structured in a way that assists dual diagnosis clients to recover from their addictions in a manner that is complementary to their mental health.
+If you or someone you know has expressed concern for their mental health and is battling the disease of addiction, it is critically important that a mental health practitioner assesses them.
+In Boynton Beach, FL, our dual diagnosis rehab has a cross-disciplinary team of physicians, psychiatrists, and therapists specializing in addiction recovery and mental health treatment.
+Our dual diagnosis addiction treatment programs are structured to assist dual diagnosis clients in recovering from their addictions in a manner that complements their mental health.

-At Recreate Life Counseling, our Boynton Beach dual diagnosis treatment center utilizes comprehensive science-based methods for therapy and for substance abuse treatment.
+At Recreate Life Counseling, our Boynton Beach dual diagnosis treatment center utilizes comprehensive science-based therapy and substance abuse treatment methods.
 Such as cognitive behavioral therapy, individual counseling, small group counseling, and holistic therapy.
-All the dual diagnosis groups are facilitated by a licensed counselor who is trained in addiction recovery and mental health.
+All the dual diagnosis groups are facilitated by a licensed counselor trained in addiction recovery and mental health.